MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-configuration-manager.md

 ## Implement a collection which catches all devices running Microsoft 365 Apps

+The following steps will walk you through the process of creating a dynamic collection which will add all devices with Microsoft 365 Apps for enterprise installed.
+Once set up, devices will be dropped and added automatically.
+This allows you to target Microsoft 365 Apps client updates easily.

 1. Navigate to **Assets and Compliance**, click on **Device Collections** and on the **Create Device Collection** button in the **Home** menu.
 2. Provide a name and select a limiting collection.
 Click **Next**.
 3. Click on **Add Rule** and select **Query Rule**.
 Provide a **Name** and click on **Edit Query Statement**.
 Click on **Show Query Language**.